-37. Use the 60/10 rule.
+3. Use the 60/10 rule.

-40. Get bored.
+5. Get bored.

-Turns out being bored actually boosts your creative juices.
 Take 10 minutes and do absolutely nothing.
 Let your mind wander and see where it takes you.

-41. Write a letter to your future self.
+6. Write a letter to your future self.

-42. Say no.
+7. Say no.

 Your time is your most valuable asset.
 Learn to say no and give yourself more time to do the things that make you smarter, better and happier.

-Sometimes we’re so distracted by stresses that we never take time to settle down and listen to what our bodies and minds are telling us.
-Try this: Sit in a comfortable position, settle your breath, close your eyes, and as you breathe, mentally repeat the words I am for five minutes.
-Next, four times in a row, ask yourself What do I want?
-Don’t feel like you have to answer it; let your mind settle down and see what bubbles up.
+Sometimes we’re so distracted and stressed that we don’t take time to settle down and listen to what our bodies and minds are telling us.
+Try this: Sit in a comfortable position, settle your breath, close your eyes, and as you breathe, mentally repeat the words “I am” for five minutes.
+Next, four times in a row, ask yourself, “What do I want?”
+Don’t feel like you have to answer it; just let your mind settle down and see what bubbles up.